Asabeneh/30-Days-Of-JavaScript/readMe.md

  ![Install node](images/install_node.png)

-We can check if node is installed in our machine by opening our device terminal or command  prompt.
+We can check if node is installed in our local machine by opening our device terminal or command  prompt.

 ```sh
 asabeneh $ node -v